scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

     #0.75

 Most of the action happens in evaluate().
-The RecommenderEvaluator handles sppliting the data into a training and test set, builds a new training DataModel and Recommender to test, and compares its estimated preferences to the actual test data.
+The RecommenderEvaluator handles splitting the data into a training and test set, builds a new training DataModel and Recommender to test, and compares its estimated preferences to the actual test data.
 See that we pass the Recommender to this method.
 This is because the evaluator will need to build a Recommender around a newly created training DataModel.
 This simple code prints the result of the evaluation: a score indicating how well the Recommender performed.
 The evaluator is an abstract class, so the developers